Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 Any experienced homemaker will tell you, you will thank yourself now for purchasing items that are sturdy and solid once, instead of having to replace the same items multiple times.

-Cute and dainty may have to wait and come a couple years down the road.
+Cute and dainty may have to wait and come a couple of years down the road.

 Don’t make keeping a clean home with young kids complicated.
 There’s already plenty of work involved so keep things as easy for yourself as possible.